STRESS AT WORK, A GUIDANCE NOTE TO EMPLOYERS

 This helps you to manage, motivate and understand your staff and so when you start to see the early warning signals before the excessive behaviours start you are doing something about early.

-There is also the issue that an employer has an obligation to take reasonable care to secure the health and safety of its staff.
+There is also the issue that an employer should take reasonable care to secure the health and safety of its staff.

 If such condition is sufficiently longstanding and serious, this may give rise to the employee having a qualifying disability which is protected by the disability discrimination legislation.
-This requires an employer to make reasonable adjustments towards such member of staff in relation to the qualifying disability.
+This requires an employer to make reasonable adjustments towards such member of staff about the qualifying disability.

-There is are complex and involved legal issues as to whether and when a medical condition becomes a qualifying disability and whether an employer has actual or implied (constructive) notice of such disability.
+There is are complex and involved legal issues concerning; if and when a medical condition becomes a qualifying disability and whether an employer has actual or implied (constructive) notice of such disability.

-The medical advice received from such report(s) will hopefully assist the employer in being able to secure legal advice as to whether it is likely that the employee has a qualifying disability.
+The medical advice received from such report(s) will hopefully assist the employer in being able to secure legal advice whether it is likely that the employee has a qualifying disability.

 The legal definition of a qualifying disability very briefly requires;-